rcbops/rpc-extras/README.md

 alarm configured for it.
 This playbook can also be used to perform local checks and ignore remote API checks by specifing ``maas_use_api: False`` in the ``user_rpco_variables_overrides.yml`` file.
-* `ceph-all.yml` - Runs the `ceph-mon.yml` and `ceph-osd.yml` playbooks
-* `ceph-mon.yml` - Runs the `ceph.ceph-mon` Ansible role, which is an external role
-  located at https://github.com/ceph/ansible-ceph-mon to deploy the ceph monitor bits
-* `ceph-osd.yml` - Runs the `ceph.ceph-osd` Ansible role, which is an external role
-  located at https://github.com/ceph/ansible-ceph-osd to deploy the ceph OSD bits

 # Quick Start with an RPCO All-In-One(AIO)